 If a person can become driven by growth, the rest will take care of itself.

-In my experience, motivation to exercise is not black & white.
-It’s not only about training to break a personal record in a race or – vice versa – having fun while traveling.
-Having lasting motivation – in sport or in life – is about combining both outcomes & achievement with the process of growth.
+In my experience, when an athlete says I have no motivation to exercise, it’s not so black & white.
+Motivation to workout doesn’t only come from the will to break a personal record in a race.
+It can be as trivial as being strong and enduring enough to be able to have fun while traveling.
+In fact, having lasting motivation – in sport or in life – is about combining both outcomes & achievement with the process of growth.
 Focusing on one of those will limit the energy we put into realizing our potential.

-So, where to start?
+So, what to do when you lose motivation to workout?
 How do you generate that inner drive that will carry you through the rainy sessions, early morning workouts or just going to the gym after work?

-Never lose motivation to exercise again with this 5-step strategy
+Never lose motivation to train again with this 5-step strategy

 Have you ever found yourself running around in circles?
 Promising yourself to start exercising tomorrow?
 Or chasing the next finish line or adventure with a goal to run away from problems?
 Or maybe even avoiding something new because “nah, I’m not interested” when deep down feeling intimidated?
 I sure did.